ShannonPaige/messenger/README.md

 - Instead of giving a user a list of all other users, let them search for members and add them to a favorites list
 - Highlight which conversations have new messages waiting
 - Indicate which users are currently online
+- Allow users to message more than one person at a time

 ## To Run Messenger
 ### Locally